pporrasebi/darkspaceproject/dsp_comparison/dsp_comparison_groups_enrichment_pres2.md

 ========================================================

-After producing tidy datasets comparing different resources to IMEx data, we put together the data and compare the overlap.
+The aim of this analysis is to compare publications and interacting pair datasets produced by a number of resources.
+These resources potentially indicate which protein-protein interactions have been reported but not curated in IMEx.
+Some of these resources also provide source papers describing the interaction.

-IMPORTANT: This set of scripts assume the different referenced datasets have been freshly updated.
+IMPORTANT: This script assumes that different referenced datasets have been freshly updated.
 If you need to update results of this set, please re-run the corresponding source as well.

 The following datasets are included in the analysis: